pinteko/marketP/README.md

 Micro-services communication is through the gateway-service (netty-server).
 I used AngularJS for front-page of this shop.
 For storing goods in the basket I used Redis database.
-I used Spring Framework, Spring Data JPA, Lombok, Javax.validation, Flywaydb, PostgreSQL, Redis, AngularJS in this project.
+I've been working with Spring Framework, Spring Data JPA, Lombok, Javax.validation, Flywaydb, PostgreSQL, Redis, AngularJS on the project.